Right-Handed Leptonic Mixing and Enhancement Band in Left-Right Symmetry: Conclusions

 \section{Conclusions}

-Right-handed leptonic mixing in the minimal Dirac left--right model exhibits branch-dependent enhancement bands arising from the near-singular structure of the LR consistency equation.
+Right-handed leptonic mixing in the minimal Dirac left--right model exhibits a branch-dependent enhancement band arising from the near-singular structure of the LR consistency equation.

 Two complementary perturbative regimes control the behavior of the solutions.
 For generic spectra and small parity breaking, an expansion in $\epsilon$ applies and the leading effects arise from denominators $(\hat m_{\nu_i}+\hat m_{\nu_j})^{-1}$, producing localized enhancements driven by neutrino mass splittings.
 In the quasi-degenerate regime the appropriate expansion is instead organized around a common neutrino mass scale, where the dependence on $\epsilon$ is effectively resummed into phase factors and the enhancement is controlled by phase anti-alignment.
-Together these regimes provide a unified analytic understanding and explain the enhancement bands across the $(m_{\text{lightest}},\epsilon)$ plane.
+Together these regimes provide a unified analytic understanding of the enhancement band across the $(m_{\text{lightest}},\epsilon)$ plane.

 A characteristic nonlinear pattern emerges: specific sign branches develop localized RH--LH mixing enhancements while the bulk of parameter space remains perturbatively aligned.
+This behavior reflects the spectral instability of nearly degenerate systems: small perturbations can induce large rotations when eigenvalues approach each other.

-The dominant effect appears in the solar-angle deviation, making $\theta_{12}$ the most sensitive probe of this scenario, whereas $\theta_{13}$ and $\theta_{23}$ receive only subleading corrections.
+The resulting hierarchy of RH--LH angle deviations is strongly non-uniform, with the dominant effect appearing in the solar-angle deviation, making $\theta_{12}$ the most sensitive probe of this scenario, whereas $\theta_{13}$ and $\theta_{23}$ receive only subleading corrections.

 An important structural feature of the Dirac realization is that the same parameter $\epsilon$ controlling leptonic misalignment also induces the strong CP phase.
 The leptonic consistency bound on $\epsilon$ therefore suppresses $\bar\theta$, bringing it close to the current experimental limit.
 At the same time, the gauge sector provides a collider discriminator: doublet breaking predicts a characteristic heavy gauge boson mass ratio $M_{Z_R}/M_{W_R}\!\approx\!1.2$, distinct from the triplet (Majorana) expectation.